Sixty Years Regio Basiliensis and Crossborder Cooperation

 European Union

-There are also still many barriers and differences between regions of countries, which in itself is an indication of the complexity of cooperation among countries at central European level.
+There are also still many barriers and differences between regions of countries, which in itself is an indication of the complexity of cooperation among countries at the central European level.

 Regio Basiliensis